vivizuma/odin-web-scraper/knowledge-check.md

 ## Variables and Operators

-* Name the three ways to declare a variable
+* What three keywords can you use to declare new variables?
 * Which of the three variable declarations should you avoid and why?
 * What rules should you follow when naming variables?
 * What happens when you add numbers and strings together?
 * How does the Modulo (%), or Remainder, operator work?
-* Explain the difference between == and ===.
+* What’s the difference between == and ===?
 * When would you receive a NaN result?
 * How do you increment and decrement a number?
-* Explain the difference between prefixing and postfixing increment/decrement operators.
+* What’s the difference between prefixing and postfixing increment/decrement operators?
 * What is operator precedence and how is it handled in JS?
 * How do you access developer tools and the console?
 * How do you log information to the console?
 * What does unary plus operator do to string representations of integers? eg. +”10”

+## Installing Node.js

 ## Data Types and Conditionals